 Overall Tournament

 In order to assess the possibility of a mediating effect of Team Click on the overall relationship between Team Performance Expectations and Social Bonding, the interaction of Team Performance Expectations and Team Click was added to a model as a fixed effect to see if an increase in social bonding associated with more positive violations of team performance expectations was heightened when feelings of team-click increased.
-The model revealed a significant negative interaction between Team Performance Expectations and Team Click, β=−.26 (95%CI=−.32,−.20), SE=.03, t(321.2)=−8.46, p<.0001, , .
+The model revealed a significant negative interaction between Team Performance Expectations and Team Click (β=−.26 (95%CI=−.32,−.20), SE=.03, t(321.2)=−8.46, p<.0001, , ).
 Model residuals were non-normal (W=0.94,p<.00001), owing to high kurtosis (.39) and negative skew (−.88) (see Appendix Figure ?).

 A model in which the outcome variable was log transformed following exclusion of outliers provided the best adjustment: model residuals were normally distributed (W=0.99,p=.14) and individual observations exerted low influence (Cook’s Distances all < .10) (see Table ? for full model comparison).
-The adjusted model revealed a significant positive interaction of Team Performance Expectations and Team Click on Social Bonding, β=−.06 (95%CI=.0004,.002), SE=.01, t(310.1)=−4.73, p<.001, , .
-These results supported the prediction that feelings of team-click condition the relationship between perceptions of team performance (expectation violation, in this case) and feelings of social bonding.
-Below, formal mediation analysis was conducted to further test this relationship.
+The adjusted model revealed a significant positive interaction of Team Performance Expectations and Team Click on Social Bonding (β=−.06 (95%CI=.0004,.002), SE=.01, t(310.1)=−4.73, p<.001, , ).
+These results support the prediction that feelings of team-click condition the relationship between perceptions of team performance (expectation violation, in this case) and feelings of social bonding.

 A mediation analysis was performed to formally test whether feelings of team click over the course of the Tournament mediated a direct relationship between team performance expectation violations and social bonding.
 Results outlined above demonstrate Tournament-wide significant positive relationships between team performance expectation violations and feelings of team click, as well as team click and social bonding.
 Models also demonstrate a direct relationship between expectations around team performance and social bonding.
 Available statistical software can only support a 2-level structure for multilevel mediation analysis.
 The third team-level random effect was therefore dropped from the model, while the model controlled for the random effect of individual across each of the four time points.

-Results of the mediation analysis revealed that the average indirect effect of change in Joint Action Success on change in Social Bonding attributable to change in Team Click was highly significant albeit small, β=.02,95%CI=.018,.026,p<.001.
-When controlling for the effect of team click on social bonding, the average direct effect of Team Performance Expectations and Social Bonding was also significant, β=.01,95%CI=.001,.017,p<.00001.
+The mediation analysis revealed that the average indirect effect of change in Joint Action Success on change in Social Bonding attributable to change in Team Click was highly significant albeit small (β=.02,95%CI=.018,.026,p<.001).
+When controlling for the effect of team click on social bonding, the average direct effect of Team Performance Expectations and Social Bonding was also significant (β=.01,95%CI=.001,.017,p<.00001).
 The total effect of the meditation was also significant, β=.03,95%CI=.027,.041,p<.0001 (see Appendix Figure ?).
 These results suggest that Team Click partially mediates the effect of Team Performance Expectations and Social Bonding (average proportion mediated = .66 (.57, .77)).
 This result should be treated with additional caution, as it did not account for team-level variation.

 Figure 26: M3.4a Mediation Analysis

-6 Discussion of Results
+6 Discussion